metamn/react/content/blog/thoughts-on-react-after-the-first-commercial-project/index.md

 I've been working with the web in the last decade [pretty extensively](http://metamn.io/beat/on-old-and-new-stacks/).

-I've built my own stack and learnt frameworks, languages and paradigms like MVC, Ruby, Ruby on Rails, PHP, WordPress, Yii, BEM, Compass, SASS, Bootstrap, Javascript, jQuery, Foundation, Jekyll, Grunt / Gulp / WebPack, Semantic HTML &mdash; you name it.
+I've built my own stack and learned frameworks, languages and paradigms like MVC, Ruby, Ruby on Rails, PHP, WordPress, Yii, BEM, Compass, SASS, Bootstrap, Javascript, jQuery, Foundation, Jekyll, Grunt / Gulp / WebPack, Semantic HTML &mdash; you name it.

 Among all React is the first paradigm which felt truly _complete_.